 Chan et al (1997) Clotrimazole and efaroxan stimulate Ins secretion by different mechanisms in rat pancreatic islets.
 Naunyn Schmiedebergs Arch.Pharmacol.
 356 763 PMID: 9453462

 Mayer and Taberner (2002) Effects of the imidazoline ligands efaroxan and KU14R on blood glucose in the mouse.
 Eur.J.Pharmacol.
 454 95 PMID: 12409010

 If you know of a relevant reference for KU14R, please let us know.

 View Related Products by Product Action

-Currently there are no citations for KU14R.
 Do you know of a great paper that uses KU14R from Tocris?
-If so please let us know.
+Please let us know.

 Literature in this Area